-The model that best represents the data gained, with satisfactory discriminant validity, is one made up of seven factors (Information quality, system quality, service quality, perceived ease of use, trust, the satisfaction of using the NPO website, and user willingness to donate), in which 31 items were removed from 74 in total.
+The model that best represents the data gained, with satisfactory discriminant validity is one made up of seven factors (Information quality, system quality, service quality, perceived ease of use, trust, the satisfaction of using NPO website, and user willingness to donate), in which 31 items were removed from 74 in total.
 However, perceived usefulness is removed from the model due to failure to meet the fit indices value.
 The perceived usefulness removal is expected because users prefer easy-to-use websites that allow exchanging ideas and low operation costs (Sharma & Baoku, 2013).
-Thus, the current finding suggests that the NPO website quality model consists of different constructs yet is significantly interrelated.
+Thus, the current finding suggests that the NPO website quality model consists of different constructs, yet is significantly interrelated.

 The NPO website quality questionnaire scores correlated every item statistically to measure a specific construct and were deemed appropriately converged.
-Hair et al. (1998) suggest that the factor loading value should be more than 0.5 to indicate high convergent validity.
-While discriminant validity indicated that every construct was different from one to another.
+According to Hair et al. (1998), the factor loadings value should be more than 0.5 to indicate high convergent validity.
+While discriminant validity indicated, every construct was different from one to another.
 Thus according to Kline (2015), for a viable model, the estimated correlations between the variables were not too high (e.g., r < .90 in absolute value) to show discriminant validity.
-In addition, the construct reliability was acceptable and moderately high.
-The value of Cronbach's alpha coefficient ranges from 0 to 1 and has been widely used to determine reliability in quantitative methods and estimate a scale's internal consistency (Cronbach, 1951).
+In addition, the construct reliability was acceptable and considered to be moderately high.
+The value of Cronbach's alpha coefficient ranges from 0 to 1 and has been widely used to determine reliability in quantitative methods and to estimate the internal consistency of a scale (Cronbach, 1951).
 All dimensions in the survey questionnaire must exceed 0.8 to be classified as reliable (Fan & Tsai, 2010).

 The present work represents a contribution to the study of NPO website quality.
-The NPO questionnaire overcomes some methodological and content limitations related to NPO website quality in the previous study.
+The NPO questionnaire overcomes some methodological and content limitations in the previous study related to NPO website quality.
 The NPO website quality questionnaire was validated with a broad sample of NPO website users in the methodological aspects.
 The analysis was based on convergence and discriminant validity and model fit test.
 The questionnaire structure shows a good fit for the empirical data attained.